hu die (butterfly)

-The main storyline eventually boils down to something quite simple, but director Yan Yan Mak is trying to say an awful lot here in a short amount of time.
-Not that over two hours can be considered "short" in terms of running time for your average film, but considering that there are at least four separate stories being interwoven within this narrative covering a timespan of 15 years, the two hours seem jam packed.
-Not all of it is content that we really need, but all of it does serve a particular purpose.
+Director Yan Yan Mak is trying to say an awful lot here in a short amount of time.
+Not that over two hours can be considered "short" in terms of running time, but considering that there are at least four separate stories being interwoven within this narrative covering a timespan of 15 years, the two hours seem jam packed.
+Not all of it is content that we really need, but all of it does serve a purpose.

-Flavia is a thirty-year-old woman seemingly happily married to Ming, with a young daughter named Ting Ting.
-Flavia tells us flippantly that she went from high school to University to teaching, never really leaving school, not even for a little while.
-But as the story progresses, we find out that this simplistic overview of Flavia's life leaves a lot out in terms of where she has been emotionally.
+Flavia is thirty, seemingly happily married to Ming, with a young daughter named Ting Ting.
+Flavia tells us flippantly that she went from high school to University to teaching, never really leaving school.
+As the story progresses, we find that this simplistic overview of Flavia's life leaves a lot out.
 In fact, she's repressing long-held desires, and something will happen to force her out of her comfortable, but meaningless existence.

-Told in flashback, with a dreamy, washed out effect so that it is impossible to mistake when we are in the present and when we are in the past, Flavia recalls the time she spent with her first lover, Jin.
-Despite being a story from the past the tale being told feels so immediate, which is fitting considering the force with which the memories are imposing themselves upon Flavia now that she is letting herself remember.
+Told in flashback with a dreamy, washed out effect, Flavia recalls the time she spent with her first lover, Jin.
+Despite being from the past the tale being told feels so immediate, which is fitting considering the force with which the memories are imposing themselves upon her now Flavia is letting herself remember.

-Meanwhile, Yan Yan Mak introduces more conflict into Flavia's life.
-Two of her young, female students go missing one day and it is revealed that they ran away because their parents found out about their relationship.
+Meanwhile, two of Flavia’s female students go missing one day and it is revealed that they ran away because their parents found out about their relationship.
 One of them is being shipped off to Canada to live with an older sibling.
 Once found, the girls beg Flavia for money to help them run away, but sensibly she refuses.

-I'm not certain why it would be Flavia of all the teachers at the school the girls would run to.
-It certainly is not public knowledge that she had a similar affair in her own youth.
-It seems like one of those cinematic circumstances that we are simply asked to accept, though I thought that the introduction of the students and their storyline was just one storyline too many for a film already overloaded with plot.
+I'm not certain why it would be Flavia of all the teachers the girls would run to.
+It is not public knowledge that she had a similar affair in her youth.
+It seems like one of those cinematic circumstances that we are simply asked to accept, though the introduction of the students was just one storyline too many for a film already overloaded with plot.

 Flavia also finds out that her parents are getting divorced.
 It's the final straw really.
-Why should she stick around in a marriage of lies when even that is no guarantee of longevity and happiness in life?
-With her memories of the past haunting her, she runs back to Yip.
+Why should she stick around in a marriage of lies when even that is no guarantee of longevity and happiness?
+With her memories haunting her, she runs back to Yip.

-Yip has turned her life around, hoping that when Flavia comes back to her that they could have a life together.
-She has picked up the threads of her former career as a bar singer (and truly, she isn't bad at it) and found a cheap but cosy house to live in.
+Yip has turned her life around, hoping that when Flavia comes back they could have a life together.
+She has picked up the threads of her former career as a singer (and truly, she isn't bad at it) and found a cheap but cosy house to live in.
 She's just waiting.
-As she says, she's patient, she's not going to be overcome with guilt or try to kill herself.
-She knows she loves women and she knows she wants Flavia.
-She's willing to hang around as long as it takes Flavia to figure out the truth and to act on it, to finally leave her husband.
+As she says, she's patient; she knows she loves women and she knows she wants Flavia.
+She's willing to hang around as long as it takes Flavia to figure out the truth.

-I think the only real criticism you can make of this film is that in trying to fill Flavia's life with richness and detail, Yan Yan Mak tries to do too much.
-She introduces too many plotlines and characters that stand out so that in the end there seems to be loose ends hanging everywhere.
-It is all about Flavia and her journey towards personal freedom, but we begin to care for the characters around her, and when their stories fall by the wayside in order to follow Flavia's choices, it seems like such a pity.
+The only real criticism you can make of this film is that in trying to fill Flavia's life with richness and detail, Yan Yan Mak tries to do too much.
+She introduces too many plotlines and characters so there are loose ends everywhere.
+It is all about Flavia and her journey, but we begin to care for the characters around her, and it is a shame their stories fall by the wayside in order to follow Flavia's choices.

 I wanted to know more about Jin's political anguish and the strong, wilful girl who catches her eye all-too-briefly.
-I wanted to know what happened to Flavia's students and her parents.
+I wanted to know what happened to Flavia's students.
 I wanted to know how Ming and Flavia finally resolved the custody of Ting Ting.

-Also, and this could simply be a cultural thing, the sex scenes between Flavia and Jin, and then between Flavia and Yip, seem oddly restrained when it comes time for the women to kiss.
+Also, and this could simply be a cultural thing, the sex scenes between Flavia and Jin, and then between Flavia and Yip, seem oddly restrained.
 They are explicit, sexy scenes, with little restraint put on how much is shown.
-Just for some reason the kissing scenes seemed awkward, like the actresses were barely touching lips, or kissing the sides of each other's mouths instead of just taking each other with real passion.
-It was odd, and distracting.
+Just for some reason the kissing itself seems awkward, like the actresses were barely touching lips.

 In general though I was riveted to Flavia's story, and felt her despair.
 Josie Ho is a wonderful talent, as is Joman Chiang, the young Jin, who played her small but vital role with a smouldering glare and disdainful sneer, covering a deeper confusion.
-The cinematography by Charlie Lam is beautiful and he deserves most of the credit for helping the film's flashback narrative structure to work visually as well as it does.
+The cinematography is lush and distinctive.

 As Flavia finally sits in the dark watching home movies of her past with a smile rather than tears, she has come a long way.
-It is an immense journey that many lesbians face, and going on this particular journey along with these characters is a joy you shouldn't miss.
+It is a journey that so many queer people face, and going on this journey along with these characters is a joy you shouldn't miss.